Heading for the woods

 The result was a far richer understanding of the data, its possibilities, and concrete plans for outputs.
 The farm turned out to be the perfect location for this essential collaborative work, providing no distractions except for restorative views of a gorgeous natural environment.

 Our host, Simon Bell, kept us warm with the birch wood stove, some hearty Latvian stews, and tales of Baltic state history.
-We all agreed that working intensely on the same topic for several days was an amazing experience, helped to frame our ideas more clearly and really accelerating this body of work.
+We all agreed that working intensely on the same topic for several days was an amazing experience, helped to frame our ideas more clearly and really accelerated this body of work.